crossplane/crossplane/docs/services/aws-services-guide.md

 ### Set Up an EKS Cluster

-We will create an EKS cluster, follwoing the steps provided in [AWS documentation] [aws-create-eks].
+We will create an EKS cluster, following the steps provided in [AWS documentation][aws-create-eks].

-#### Create and Configure an EKS comatible VPN
+#### Create and Configure an EKS compatible VPN

 First, we will need to create a VPC, and the related network resources.
 This can be done by creating a compatible **Cloud Formation stack**, provided in [EKS official documentation][sample-cf-stack].
 This stack consumes a few parameters, that we will provide by the following variables: